-Directions: From U.S. 101 (approx. 12 miles north of Santa Barbara) take highway 217.
-Take the Sand Spit Rd exit and follow signs to Goleta Beach County Park.
+Directions: From U.S. 101 (approx. 12 miles north of Santa Barbara) take hwy.
+217, take Sand Spit Rd exit and follow signs to Goleta Beach County Park.

 Land Access: Goleta Slough and Beach are only accessible through SB County Parks.
 Beach access road may need to be regraded before vehicles can enter or exit beaches.
 Upstream areas of Slough are accessible at Fairview and Patterson Ave.